 - 4 mins: Hot, fresh, and ready to eat!

 Your cheese sticks will be ready to enjoy after 4 minutes of cooking.
 I cooked them for 5 minutes for a bit more crisping on the outside.

 After 2 mins it’s a good idea to shake your cheese sticks inside the fryer basket.
 This helps expose lesser cooked sides to the hot cooking air.
 Lightly spray cooking oil again then place them back into the air fryer.

-For the best cheese sticks you can cook, remove them and shake after 2 minutes.
+For the best cheese sticks, you can cook, remove them, and then shake them after 2 minutes.
 This will turn them over and the sides that had less exposure to the air fryer’s hot cooking air will now get more.